You’re Growing Older (But Not Old)

 Pastor Chuck Swindoll

-Pastor Chuck Swindoll has devoted his life to the accurate, practical teaching and application of God’s Word.
-Since 1998, he has served as the senior pastor-teacher of Stonebriar Community Church in Frisco, Texas, but Chuck’s listening audience extends beyond a local church body.
+Pastor Charles R. Swindoll has devoted his life to the accurate, practical teaching and application of God’s Word.
+He is the founding pastor of Stonebriar Community Church in Frisco, Texas, but Chuck’s listening audience extends far beyond a local church body.
 As a leading program in Christian broadcasting since 1979, Insight for Living airs around the world.
-Chuck’s leadership as president and now chancellor emeritus of Dallas Theological Seminary has helped prepare and equip a new generation for ministry.
+Chuck’s leadership as president and now chancellor emeritus at Dallas Theological Seminary has helped prepare and equip a new generation of men and women for ministry.

 More articles by Pastor Chuck Swindoll